wanjo-tech/vm2/README.md

 ## docker/podman

-Even the codes are proven-of-concepts and running fine, we still recommend build the production and public-accessible application executed inside docker and remove danger modules such as process and fs in global scope.
+Even the codes are proven-of-concepts and running fine, we still recommend building the production and public-accessible application run inside docker with removing danger modules such as process and fs in global scope.

 ## contribution